Kim-kyuho/Meldrift-v1/README.md

 ## Deploy to Vercel

 Use the Next.js framework preset and the repository root as the Root Directory.
-No database or storage environment variable is needed; add `AI_API_KEY` and `AI_PASSWORD` in the project settings only if you want the assistant.
+No database or storage environment variable is required.
+Add `AI_API_KEY` and `AI_PASSWORD` only when enabling the assistant.

 ```bash
 vercel --prod